bddap/refac/README.md

 - Run the command, write instructions on what you want changed.
 - Never edit text directly again.

-This tool calls the openai api `edits` endpoint.
+This tool calls the openai api.
 You'll need your own api key to use it.
 Use `refac login` to enter your api key.
 It will be saved in your home directory for future use.